cloudvista/vaa/readme.md

 ![](img/intro.png)

 ## Background
-Each day across VA clinical staff use a suite of VistA point-of-care applications to create and process over 200 million clinical reminders, documents, orders, labs, images, and transactions in VistA.
-All VistA Applications process their transactions remotely on VistA via remote procedure calls (RPCs).
-In aggregate, these remote procedure calls between VistA Applications and VistA describe all clinical care transactions and workflow performed at VHA medical centers.
+Each day across VA clinical staff use a suite of VistA Applications (VistA clients) to create and process over 50 million clinical documents, orders, labs, images, reminders, and transactions in VistA.
+All VistA Applications process their transactions remotely on VistA via remote procedure calls.
+In aggregate, these remote procedure calls (RPCs) between VistA clients and VistA describe all clinical care transactions and workflows performed at VHA medical centers.

 <p align="center">
     <img src="https://github.com/cloudvista/vaa/blob/main/img/workflow-overview.svg" width="600">
 </p>

-## Analysis Scope

-#### VistA Traffic Analysis
+#### VistA Application Analysis
-The VAA Analysis Team will analyze *all traffic* of *all VistA clients* of *all users* of three VistA systems.
+The VistA Application Analysis team will analyze *all traffic* of *all VistA clients* of *all users* of three VistA systems.
 The Analysis Team shall also provide *inter-VistA traffic analysis*  distinguishing common VistA traffic patterns from VistA-specific traffic patterns.

 Traffic Analysis for each VistA shall characterize: